mrzool/s-town/source/06-episode6.md

 And Olen could relate to that because his experience with his professor was very similar.
 At 19, Olen admired the man, and was grateful to him, but the man was also cheating on his wife, and instead of teaching Olen how to have a healthy, open relationship, gave him lessons on how to cruise for sex in parks at nighttime, and in public bathrooms.

 Another thing Olen and John could relate on, they both came out to their families and weren't accepted.
 Olen told his mother when he was 26, and after that, he says she never mentioned it again of her own volition.
 He's about to turn 60.
 He has never brought home a partner.
 Olen says when John tried to come out to his mother years ago, she simply left the room, and they never spoke of it again either.
-Although Olen says he never heard John use the word ‘gay' to describe himself, he always used ‘queer,' and told Olen he was quote, "Only 60 to 70 percent that way."
+Although Olen says he never heard John use the word 'gay' to describe himself, he always used 'queer,' and told Olen he was quote, "Only 60 to 70 percent that way."
 John and Olen both kept their sexuality hidden for much of their lives.
 John talked to Olen and to me about how he had to be very careful about that where he lived.
 And it seems there were only a handful of people in his life he was out to.
 Olen says John had a refrain he'd use to describe his life in Bibb county.
 "You just learn to live without," he would say.
 Without sex, love, romance, support, companionship, the touch of another person, a partner.
 You learn to live without.

 Olen: I'll tell you one of the similarities between me and John is that we can be celibate for long periods of time.
 And I'll just being honest with you.
 I don't mean to get into all this, but I don't mind telling you.
 It will soon be six years.